Kishanganga Hydroelectric Project: Indus waters dispute

 Nevertheless, Pakistan maintained that the diversion of water was prohibited.
 Asif H. Kazi, an influential water professional, declared, "the treaty absolutely forbids India from undertaking their project".

-Other than the legal objection, Pakistan also had concerns that the project would affect the flow of waters into Pakistan-administered Kashmir along the Kishanganga riverbed, impacting agriculture in "thousands of acres" as well as Pakistan's own planned Neelum–Jhelum project downstream.
-Experts estimated that the impact on the Neelum–Jhelum project would be only about 10 percent, because 70 percent of the waters of Kishanganga/Neelum are generated within Pakistan-administered Kashmir (after passing through the Kishanganga project) and the project itself reduces the flow by only 21 to 27 percent.
+Other than the legal objection, Pakistan also had concerns that the project would affect the flow of waters into Pakistan-administered Kashmir along the Kishanganga riverbed, impacting agriculture in "thousands of acres" as well as Pakistan's own planned Neelum–Jhelum hydropower project downstream.
+Experts estimated that the impact on the Neelum–Jhelum project would be only about 10 percent, because 70 percent of the waters of Kishanganga/Neelum are generated within Pakistan-administered Kashmir (downstream from the Kishanganga project) and the project itself reduces the flow by only 21 to 27 percent.

 Unable to agree with India, Pakistan raised a 'dispute' under the Indus Waters Treaty, asking the World Bank to assemble a Court of Arbitration.
-This was the first time a Court of Arbitration (CoA) was assembled under the treaty.
+This was the first time a Court of Arbitration (CoA) was assembled under the Indus Waters Treaty.

-Court of Arbitration
+Court of Arbitration # 1

-A Court of Arbitration assembled under the Indus Water Treaty is expected to have seven members, two members each nominated by India and Pakistan, and three 'umpires' appointed by recognised authorities: the chairman appointed by the United Nations secretary-general and the World Bank president, a legal member/umpire appointed by US Chief Justice and Lord Chief Justice of England, an engineer member/umpire appointed by the President of MIT and the Rector of Imperial College, London.
+A Court of Arbitration # 1 assembled under the Indus Water Treaty is expected to have seven members, two members each nominated by India and Pakistan, and three 'umpires' appointed by recognised authorities: the chairman appointed by the United Nations secretary-general and the World Bank president, a legal member/umpire appointed by US Chief Justice and Lord Chief Justice of England, an engineer member/umpire appointed by the President of MIT and the Rector of Imperial College, London.
 A distinguished panel was thus assembled to hear the case.

+Permissibility of the Kishenganga project

 The Court began by rejecting Pakistan's arguments that the Kishanganga project violated the provisions of the treaty.
 Then it considered whether the project satisfied the treaty's requirements for hydroelectric plants.
 Article III(2) obligates India to "let flow all the waters of Western Rivers" and "not permit any interference with the waters".
 Pakistan argued that the project violated Annexure D of the treaty in three respects: